It’s Not A Good Idea To Abandon Your Marketing Efforts During A Global Pandemic

 Marketing is an engine that starts slowly and then builds momentum as you spin it up (flywheel anyone?).
 The more you add fuel and the more momentum you gain, the faster and more effective it is.

-Rather than halt marketing, you are likely better off maintaining or even increasing your efforts so you are running strong when the storm passes.
+Rather than halt what your marketing consultants are doing, you are likely better off maintaining or even increasing your efforts so you are running strong when the storm passes.

 While some businesses are unfortunately truly struggling, others are reinventing themselves.
 From restaurants to breweries to retail, many B2C businesses are pivoting in response to the coronavirus in creative ways.
 B2B companies are less affected and in some ways, they are thriving (take Zoom for example).
 Many industries, especially technology, are experiencing unprecedented demand.